GintasS/JobAds/README.md

 <ul>
   <li>Scrap all pages - means that a web-scraper will attempt to scrap a whole category(like IT, business or pharmacy).</li>
   <li>Enable description scraping - means that a scraper will go to the description of each job and retrieve it contents.<br>
-    This allows for better searching, but it also will slow down the application to a few minutes instead of seconds.</li>
+    This allows for better searching, but it will also slow down the application to a few minutes instead of few seconds.</li>
 </ul>

 ## <a name="Media"></a>Media